There are two ways to cure a hangover.

 Like we mentioned earlier, prevention is better than cure when it comes to hangovers.

-Choose a meal that's high in carbohydrates such as pasta or rice as it helps to slow down absorption of alcohol.
+Choose a meal that's high in carbohydrates such as pasta or rice as it helps to slow down the absorption of alcohol.

 The Twisted Garlic Bread Pasta Pie, Pizza Volcano Potatoes or Lasagna Subs would all be great choices.